It hasn't been a lake for a century. An atmospheric river just made it one again - KTVZ

 British Columbia typically sees atmospheric river events in the month of November, just as the Pacific Northwest does.
 The problem for both regions this year has been the consistency of the systems, with no breaks for drying in between.

-“The first atmospheric river event hit us hard on November 13 to 16, and it dumped a lot, 150-300 mm (roughly 6-11 inches), of precipitation in less than 48 hours,” Johnson Zhong, a meteorologist for Environment Canada said.
+“The first atmospheric river event hit us hard on November 13 to 16, and it dumped a lot, 150-300 mm (roughly 6 to 11 inches), of precipitation in less than 48 hours,” Johnson Zhong, a meteorologist for Environment Canada said.

 There has also been rain on top of fresh snow, which has exacerbated flooding.